shbmbhrdwj/redux_future/README.md

 - If the `Future` passed in `FutureAction` completes successfully, a `FutureSucceededAction` will be dipatched with the result of the `Future`.
 - If the `Future` passed in `FutureAction` fails, a `FutureFailedAction` will be dispatched containing the error that was returned.
-- When the `FutureAction` dipatches, a `FuturePendingAction` is dispatched from the `futureMiddleware` for consumption by the `Reducer`.
+- When the `FutureAction` dispatches, a `FuturePendingAction` is dispatched from the `futureMiddleware` for consumption by the `Reducer`.

 # Usage: